 Amazon builds a fast track to Expo 2020 goodies

-A range of interesting Expo souvenirs and licenced products are now available on your favourite e-commerce site to choose from
+A range of interesting Expo souvenirs and licensed products are now available on your favourite e-commerce site to choose from

 With the grand opening of Expo 2020 Dubai, the world is keenly looking forward to visit this extravaganza and marvel at its many wonders.While the expected 25 million visitors are starting to trickle down to the Expo, licenced products are available for purchase on Amazon.